UCL/TDMS/tdms/tests/system/README.md

   # The file that is passed to iteratefdtd_matrix in run_bscan
   input_file: input_file_03.m
   # List of strings specifying the spatial obstacles to setup for this test.
 One of these should be 'fs' for "freespace".
-The other obstacle(s) can be any of "sph" (sphere), "cyl" (cylindrical)
+The other obstacle(s) can be any of "sph" (sphere), "cyl" (cylindrical), or "sc" (point-source at the origin)
   spatial_obstacles: ["fs", "sph"]
   # Whether iteratefdtd_matrix must be called in illsetup mode to setup the illumination file, prior to its call in filesetup mode.
 Defaults to False if not present or unpopulated
   illsetup: True
   # The radius of the non-freespace obstacle in microns.
 For "sph", the radius of the sphere.
 For "cyl", the radius of the circular faces.
+For "sc", this option is ignored.
 Defaults to 15e-6 if not set.
   obstacle_radius: 5e-6
 ```